Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Related Work

 \subsection{Model Predictive Control}

-In MPC \cite{camacho2013model,kouvaritakis2016model,grune2017nonlinear,mayne2014model}, a finite horizon optimization problem is solved at each time step, and the optimal control inputs for the current time step are applied to the system.
-The optimization problem takes into account the state of the system, the control inputs, and any constraints on the system and the control inputs.
-The optimization problem is then solved recursively at each time step, using the updated system state, to generate the optimal control inputs for the next time step.
-This iterative process results in a sequence of control inputs that provides a suboptimal solution to the infinite horizon optimal control problem.
+In MPC \cite{camacho2013model,kouvaritakis2016model,grune2017nonlinear,mayne2014model}, a finite horizon optimization problem is solved recursively at each time step, and the optimal control inputs for the current time step are applied to the system.
 MPC can be designed for both linear and nonlinear systems and can handle systems with multiple inputs and outputs, time-varying constraints, and stochastic uncertainties.
 The core idea behind MPC is to use the mathematical model of the system to predict its future behavior and then optimize the control inputs to achieve a desired objective, such as minimizing energy consumption, maximizing production efficiency, or tracking a reference trajectory.
 MPC has been applied in a variety of fields, including process control \cite{bequette2003process}, automotive engineering \cite{hrovat2012development}, and robotics \cite{zhang2016learning}.